-For substantial progress to be accomplished, it is essential for numerical methods to perform well while requiring reasonable computational resources.
+For substantial progress to be accomplished, it is essential that numerical methods perform well while, at the same time, requiring reasonable computational resources.
 Although storing the full vertex is a daunting task, the amount of information it actually contains is, in practice, not very large.
-At least for the weak coupling case, the vertex functions contain very small entropy in the sense that it can be compressed numerically to a large extent and still retains most of the information.
-It has been suggested for a long time that, a possible route to represent the vertex function is in the spectral representation. \cite{Shvaika_2016,Shvaika_2006} A clear advantage in the spectral representation is that the high frequency information is built in the representation.
+At least for the weak coupling case, the vertex functions contain very small entropy in the sense that it can be compressed numerically to a large extent and still retain most of the information.
+It has been suggested for a long time that, a possible route to storing the vertex function is to use the spectral representation. \cite{Shvaika_2016,Shvaika_2006} A clear advantage in the spectral representation is that the high frequency information is built in the representation.
 The spectral representation has been further explored in recent studies. \cite{Shinaoka_etal_2018,Shinaoka_etal_2017}

-Various efforts have been devoted to understanding the frequency structure of the vertex function and these may help with new ideas on approximation schemes for the vertex function. \cite{j_kunes_11,Katanin_2020,Li_etal_2016,Thunstrom_etal_2018,Wentzell_etal_2020,Rohringer_etal_2012,Chalupa_etal_2018} The latest proposal is to use the tensor network representation. \cite{Shinaoka_etal_2020}.
+Various efforts have also been devoted to understanding the frequency structure of the vertex function.
+These may help with new ideas on approximation schemes for the vertex function. \cite{j_kunes_11,Katanin_2020,Li_etal_2016,Thunstrom_etal_2018,Wentzell_etal_2020,Rohringer_etal_2012,Chalupa_etal_2018} The latest proposal is to use a tensor network representation. \cite{Shinaoka_etal_2020}

-An intuitive scheme is to consider an inhomogeneous grid to represent momentum-frequency space indices.
+Yet another intuitive scheme is to consider an inhomogeneous grid to represent momentum-frequency space indices.
 Generically, the frequency or momentum dependence is described by an interpolation scheme.
 This can be justified specifically for the frequency indices because the low frequency information should be more important, contains most of the information and thus requires higher resolution.
-Moreover the high frequency contribution can be well fitted by certain functions for convenient storage.
-Generally, such methods which are based on interpolations, can be seem as approximating the vertex as follows:
+Moreover the high frequency contribution can be well fitted by simple functions for convenient storage.
+Generally, such methods which are based on interpolations, can be seen as approximating the vertex as follows:

-$F$ is the vertex in the uniform frequency grid $\omega$ and $\tilde{F}$ is the actual data stored in the grid of some arbitrary basis in $\tilde{\omega}$. $S$ is the interpolating function or the basis function that maps $\tilde{F}$ to $F$.
+where $F$ is the vertex in the uniform frequency grid $\omega$ and $\tilde{F}$ is the actual data stored in the grid of some arbitrary basis in $\tilde{\omega}$. $S$ is the interpolating function or the basis function that maps $\tilde{F}$ to $F$.